SunilCapgemini/CNN/Jacobian.md

 0 & 1 & 1 & 0
 \end{bmatrix}
 $$
-Each element is 1 where the corresponding element in $ f(X) $ is positive and 0 where it is non-positive.
+Each element is 1 where the corresponding element in $f(X)$ is positive and 0 where it is non-positive.

 Thank you for pointing that out!